 April 26

-The best way to describe South Africa – fondly known as the Rainbow Nation – would be its diversity.
-An eclectic amalgamation of landscapes, cultures and languages make it one of the most extraordinary destinations in the world.
-This comprehensive and complete guide to South Africa will give you everything you need to visit this incredible spot.
-From practical information and bucket-list items to the best places to catch a tan!
+The best way to describe South Africa – fondly known as the Rainbow Nation – is its diversity.
+An eclectic amalgamation of landscapes, cultures and languages makes it one of the most extraordinary destinations in the world.
+This complete guide to South Africa will give you everything you need to visit our beloved home country.
+From practical information, bucket list items, and the best places to catch a tan, as locals, we know it all!

-Unlike most other countries, South Africa technically has three capitals:
+Unlike most other countries, South Africa technically has three capital cities, namely:

 Map of South Africa

-South Africa is believed to have been inhabited over 100, 000 years ago.
-Since then, the country has gone through five distinct era’s: pre-colonial, colonial, post-colonial, apartheid and now post-apartheid.
+South Africa is believed to have been inhabited over 100,000 years ago.
+Since then, the country has gone through five distinct eras, namely pre-colonial, colonial, post-colonial, apartheid, and now post-apartheid.

 After a period of war, the country became a sovereign state known as the Republic of South Africa.
-One of the most known periods was apartheid which stretched from 1948-1994 and included racial segregation and discrimination.
-After many uprisings and international outcry, an election was held and Nelson Mandela elected president.
-With a new ruling party, the apartheid system was disbanded and a road to democracy began.
+One of the most known periods was apartheid, which stretched from 1948-1994 and included racial segregation.
+After many uprisings and international outcry, an election was held, and Nelson Mandela was elected president.
+With a new ruling party, the apartheid system was disbanded, and a road to democracy began.

 Cultural Diversity